TECHNICAL ARCHIVES - CLI REFERENCE

 # Custom output directory

-task-o-matic prd create "Communication network" \
+task-o-matic prd create "Survival tracking app" \

 --ai openrouter:anthropic/claude-3.5-sonnet \